pippo-sci/Pullman/README.md

 ## TLDR:

 I explore the current trends of `customer experience` through online comments on TripAdvisor for Pullman Sea temple (PPD) in Port Douglas, Queensland, Australia.

 By analysing the scores, I discovered:
 - The [score distribution by comments](#how-scores-distribute).
 Most comments have a high score (5 bubbles/stars)!

 However, when applying a `Time series analysis` I realised that:
-- [Monthly average number of comments](#timeseries) has increased through the years, although
+1. [Monthly average number of comments](#timeseries) has increased through the years, although
-- [Score evolution](#score-through-time) shows a declining trend in recient years, and
+2. [Score evolution](#score-through-time) shows a declining trend in recent years, and
-- when counting the proportion of comments, I dicovered that despite most comments are still positive, negatives are growing
+3. when counting the proportion of comments, I discovered that despite most comments are still positive, negatives are more predominant
+4. When checking the absolute values we see negative comments remaining the same but there are fewer new positive comments

-To undertand the customer experience and why the score are declining, I performed several `Text analysis` of the actual comments, to discover:
+To understand the customer experience and why the score is declining, I performed several `Text analysis` of the actual comments, to discover:
-- By using multiple strategies I extrated [most common phases](#the-comments) to see which factors are the most important for customers, like the swimming pool, the distance to town or the staff
+1. By using multiple strategies I extracted [most common phases](#the-comments) to see which factors are the most important for customers, like the swimming pool, the distance to town or the staff
-- Applying `vector similarity`, I build a [semi-supervised sentence classifier](#semi-supervised-classification-of-text) to group the text by its content in 5 categories: Housekeeping, Infrastructure, Restaurant, Front Desk and other.
-I later checked if their prevalence changed through time.
-Which wasn't the case.
+2. Applying `vector similarity`, I build a [semi-supervised sentence classifier](#semi-supervised-classification-of-text) to group the text by its content in 5 categories: Housekeeping, Infrastructure, Restaurant, Front Desk and others.
+I later checked if their prevalence changed over time.
+Which wasn't the case: All 5 topics are relevant all the time.
-- Also, I used full unsupervised [Topic modelling technique](#other-way-to-classify-reviews-lda) to explore more relevant topics I could miss in the first analysis.
+3. Also, I used full unsupervised [Topic modelling technique](#other-way-to-classify-reviews-lda) to explore more relevant topics I could miss in the first analysis.
+This analysis showed again that distance to town the swimming pool and the staff, specially from front desk, were the most important, but also:
+    - The restaurant and room service
+    - Most rooms are fully equipped apartments with clean and spacious rooms with kitchen and laundry
+    - The latest is important for families with kids, it is likely the main type of customer
+    - Also the hotel configuration and the different types of buildings
+    - Atmosphere: luxury and tropical
+    - Other surrounding attractions like the Daintree and the Coral Reef

-- Then, I applied [Sentiment Analysis](#sentiment-analysis), to score how positive or negative a comment was by its content, and realised that Housekeeping has the most negative sentiment because it was higly impacted by high demand periods.
+4. Then, I applied [Sentiment Analysis](#sentiment-analysis), to score how positive or negative a comment was by its content, and realised that Housekeeping has the least positive sentiment.
+While the Front desk was mostly positive.
-- Finally, I validated the result with the associated score to the sentence.
+5. Finally, I used [Signal Decomposition](#seasonal-decomposition) over the sentiment score through time:
+    - Seasonality creates pressure over both Food and beverage and Housekeeping areas.
+    - Environmental and infrastructure factors may need renewal as its novelty use decay over time, as shown by its declining trend.
+    - Because rooms are functional apartments with independent access, some rooms are privately owned and rented through other media such AirBnB.
+And those may not include services from the hotel management and may have separate housekeeping and other services.
+Those can impact the comments score as more and more rooms are being sold to private owners.

 ## Author